 The workhorse insulation product for boats, these did everything right.
 The self-adhesive versions (AC) grabs permanently; even in damp locations it will never let go.
 In tight spaces we recommend using contact cement and installing the pieces before the glue quite dries.
 Armaflex 520 contact adhesive (like contact cement) is recommended for use with Aerocel products.
 We tested the 1/2-inch Armacel and the 3/4-inch Aerocel AP.
 Based on our testing the latter may be a better choice for liveaboards in very cold climates.

 Bottom line: This is the Best Choice for easy installation.

 We installed -inch insulation where it could fit, but some spaces were too tight so we downsized to this 1/8-inch thick tape.
 The tape bonds powerfully and is easy to work around curves and in tight gaps.
 It also serves as a sort of duct tape for use with thicker Armacel products.

 Optix Acrylic glazing

 Available at any hardware store, these acrylic glazing panels are simple to install.
-You just trace the bug screens and replace.
-It doesnt do anything to keep the sun out in the summer-covers are better for that-but they make a huge difference in the winter.
+You just trace the bug screens and replace them.
+It doesn’t do anything to keep the sun out in the summer-covers are better for that-but they make a huge difference in the winter.